Persepolis (comics): Censorship in the United States

 Despite the positive reviews, Persepolis faced some attempts at censorship in school districts across the United States.
 In March 2013, the Chicago Public Schools ordered copies of Persepolis to be removed from seventh-grade classrooms after Chicago Public Schools CEO Barbara Byrd-Bennett determined that the book "contains graphic language and images that are not appropriate for general use".
 Upon hearing about the proposed ban, upperclassmen at Lane Tech High School in Chicago flocked to the library to check out Persepolis and organized demonstrations in protest.
 CPS reinstituted the book in school libraries and classrooms.

 In 2014, the book faced three different challenges across the United States, which led to its placement as #2 on the ALA's list of "Top Ten Most Challenged Books of 2014".
 The first of these controversies occurred in Oregon's Three Rivers School District, where a parent insisted on the removal of the book from its high school libraries due to the "coarse language and scenes of torture".
 The book remained in libraries without any restriction after school board meetings to discuss this challenge.
 Another case of censorship arose in central Illinois' Ball-Chatham School District, where a student's parent stated that the book was inappropriate for the age group assigned.
 The parent also inquired into why Persepolis was assigned to the students to read on September 11.
 Despite this opposition, the school board unanimously voted to keep the book both in the school libraries and within the curriculum.
 The third case occurred in Smithville, Texas, where parents and members of the school community challenged the book being taught in Smithville High School's World Geography Class.
 They voiced concerns about "the newly-introduced Islamic literature available to students".
 The school board met to discuss this issue at a meeting on February 17, 2014, after a formal complaint was filed against the book.
 The board voted 5–1 to retain the novel.

 In 2015, Crafton Hills College, in Yucaipa, California, also witnessed a challenge to the incorporation of Persepolis in its English course on graphic novels.
-After her completion of the class, Tara Shultz described Persepolis as pornographic and lacking in quality.
+After her completion of the class, a critical student described Persepolis as pornographic and lacking in quality.
 Crafton Hills administrators released a statement, voicing strong support of academic freedom, and the novel was retained.

 In 2022, Franklin Regional High School, located near Pittsburgh, Pennsylvania, paused teaching of Persepolis after complaints to the district.
 The book was reinstated to the curriculum as of a meeting on March 31, 2022.

+In 2024, Persepolis and Persepolis 2 were listed by the Florida Department of Education among around 700 books that were "removed of discontinued" from public schools during the 2023-2024 school year by one of Florida's school boards.